Confused about the health care billing process?

 - Call OHSU's estimate team at 503-494-3508 to get an estimate for an upcoming procedure.

 OHSU provides a list of our hospital charges below.
-Please note that these amounts are gross charges and not necessarily what we receive from health plans or patients.
-We charge the same for all patients, but a patient's responsibility may vary depending on rates negotiated with health plans and your individual benefit coverage.
+Please note that this file will contain our gross charges, self-pay rates, and negotiated rates per payor.
+We charge the same for all patients, but a patient’s responsibility may vary depending on rates negotiated with health plans and your individual coverage.
+If you are a potential patient please refer to our online price estimate tool in MyChart which can provide a clearer estimate and will be customized to your insurance coverage.
 Patients without insurance or do not have enough insurance may qualify for discounts.

 OHSU participates in the insurance plans and medical networks listed below, as well as many others.
 Please contact your insurance company before visiting us to make sure OHSU is part of the plan and that you know what is covered.